ESRTS/OptimalTaskPhasing/README.md

 This document describes the steps to reproduce the evaluation of the paper:

-<b><i>Optimal Task Phasing for End-To-End Latency in Harmonic and Semi-Harmonic Automotive Systems</i></b>
+<b>Mario Günzel, Matthias Becker.
+Optimal Task Phasing for End-To-End Latency in Harmonic and Semi-Harmonic Automotive Systems. <i>31th IEEE Real-Time and Embedded Technology and Applications Symposium</i>, 2025.</b>

-The paper is conditionally accepted at RTAS 2025 and currently undergoing shepherding.

 This document is structured as follows:
 * [Platform Requirements](#platform-requirements)